kiok46/arcc/README.md

      * Can only be used by payee.
      * @param: payeeSig: signature of the payee.
      * @param: amountToNextState: Amount sent should be greater than 546 i.e the dust limit
-     * otherwise the contract will not execute.
+     * otherwise the next state of contract will not be spendable by payee.
+Need more funds.
      * @param: amount: Amount to be sent to the payeePkh */ function spend(